Home Solo Albums Biography Discography Blogs Shop Links Contact

 Nick Magnus is a highly accomplish composer and a polished keyboards wizard who first came to prominence as keyboards player in Steve Hackett's 'live' and studio band just after he departed from Genesis.
 After that period in his career he masterminded several platinum, gold & silver status albums, two of which were the huge selling 'Project D' albums which features synthesiser based cover versions of popular international instrumental hits.

-His first solo album; 'Straight On 'Till Morning' (now deleted, but CDS still has some copies) was a big seller for us, but it only hinted at the majesty of what was to follow in the form of this new 'Inhaling Green' project.
+His first solo album; 'Straight On 'Till Morning' (now deleted) was a big seller for us, but it only hinted at the majesty of what was to follow in the form of this new 'Inhaling Green' project.

 Musically, his new album represents everything that I have stood for since I first started buying LP's back in the late 60's - Class music played by a craftsman of the keyboards.
 It's is synth, but not all synth, it's prog, but not all prog, it's commercial, but not all...... etc, etc, etc. In fact it is one of the best and most varied keyboard derived (plus guitar, bass, flute and percussion) albums you will ever have the pleasure of listening to, and pleasure is the keyword for me, because this is one of these rare CD's that brings me out it goose bumps the size of golf balls!!
 'Inhaling Green' has all the great instrumental prog elements you could wish for and much more besides!
 As you would expect, there are masses of keyboards in all shapes and guises, but the CD also boasts some soaring electric guitar work from Geoff Whitehorn of Crawler, Rainbow & Procol Harum, some tasteful flute parts from Steve Hackett's brother John and as tight a rhythm section as you'll get, nearly all courtesy of Magnus himself!
 It's all here in abundance - just listen in awe to the high class melodies, sound textures, playing and production on this CD - Your jaw will drop during some of the powerful high spots and your eyes will water during some of the more mellow moments, but there is also a cinematic side to much of this music that will make those 'goose bumps' come and go with amazing regularity, so, I guess you could say that I think this is a pretty impressive album!!!
 The truth is, it's nothing short of one hours worth of sheer class music that has something for everyone who has ever been into keyboard derived music, whether it be progressive, electronic or filmic.
 The influences have come from a wide range of sources, sounds and styles and the whole album takes you right across a wide musical spectrum.
 It's totally creative all the way, exhibiting Nick's true class as both a (and I don't use the term lightly) quality musician and a sound producer with that rare ability to make you think about what you are listening to.
 'Inhaling Green' surpasses anything else in it's league and is by far the finest keyboards derived, progressive related CD I have listened to for many many years.